m1shyts13/ProjectBankCPP/README.md

 - Domain Service: `TransferService`;
 - Repository Ports: `IClientRepository`, `IAccountRepository`, `ITransactionRepository`.

-## Паттерны и принципы
+## Patterns and Principles

-- Strategy - политики комиссий и лимитов: `ICommissionPolicy`, `ILimitPolicy`;
+- Strategy - commission and limit policies: `ICommissionPolicy`, `ILimitPolicy`;
-- Repository - интерфейсы репозиториев в application и реализации в infrastructure;
+- Repository - repository interfaces in the application and implementations in the infrastructure;
-- Factory - создание счетов через `AccountFactory`, создание id через `IdGenerator`;
+- Factory - account creation via `AccountFactory`, id creation via `IdGenerator`;
-- Facade - `BankingFacade` скрывает создание репозиториев, политик и use cases;
+- Facade - `BankingFacade` hides the creation of repositories, policies, and use cases;
-- Dependency Inversion - application зависит от абстракций, infrastructure их реализует;
+- Dependency Inversion - the application depends on abstractions, the infrastructure implements them;
-- Single Responsibility - сущности, use cases и репозитории имеют отдельные зоны ответственности.
+- Single Responsibility - entities, use cases, and repositories have separate areas of responsibility.